eins78/direnv-projectenv/README.md

     direnv allow .

-* if something went wrong, run
+* if something **went wrong**, run

     direnv reload

+* if that did not fix it, see **debug info** to see whats up

+    direnv status

-* if that did not fix it, see debug info to see whats up direnv direnv status
+* if that did not fix it, see **debug info** to see whats up

+    direnv block

 * how to update the helper scripts for your project

   * clone the script repo, e.g. git clone …
   * replace the "fetch srcipt" line with `. ~/path/to/your/sripts/repo`
   * ensure that everything is working

         direnv allow # allow your changes, and reload the env